THE SHANKEES BASEBALL ORGANIZATION

 In 2011, The Liga Metropolitana de Beisbol, in association with the Federacion Argentina de Beisbol, offers Paul Perry an abandoned softball field and an adjacent clubhouse set within Parque Julio Roca located on the city limits.
 Through some financial support from sponsors like: Larry Rogers (owner of El Tejanos´), Scott Weaver (AA pilot), Yanqui Mike (Cattle Herder), and Fred Badagnani (Owner SilverStar Transfers) and Frank Almei da (owner Sugar & Spice), Perry successfully turns the abandoned field and clubhouse into a truly unique baseball training facility which gathers players from all walks of life for weekend baseball activities.
 In fact, the Shankees are the first team in Argentine history to implement a portable mound.
 Unfortunately, less than a year later, Perry is forced to pull-out of the shantytown-lined park after having fallen victim to repeated robberies and vandalism to which Perry cannot respond economically.

 In late 2012, Perry forms the Shankee Juniors, a youth team comprised of US and Argentine children aged 5-12 from neighboring schools.
 The Shankee Juniors hold practice at the Parque Municipal Sarmiento in the Villa Urquiza neighborhood, thanks to an agreement between Perry and the President of the Argentine Softball Association, which has a field there.
 Unfortunately, due to internal conflicts between municipal union reps and park administrators, the field was ruled-off limits and thus abandoned.
 As a consequence, Perry decides to put the Shankee Juniors baseball program on hold until new training facilities can be acquired.
 The Sarmiento field remains, unfortunately, so do unions and the administration.
-Despite receiving constant requests and inquiries about baseball for kids, the SBO currently has no active youth program.
-However, an agreement has been reached with a local club to welcome Shankee Junior prospects.

 In early 2013, just before the start of the new season, Perry has to face the challenge of replacing half the Shankee roster, as eight players leave the Shankees to start their own team; The Criollos, an all Venezuelan ball club.
 Perry, the pioneer of Expat baseball in Argentina, had no trouble rebuilding his team, and brought on high caliber players to regain the essence of Shankees Baseball.